Gluten free liquorice – or gluten free licorice, if you prefer – is not always easy to find.

 Even natural brands’ you might hope to be GF – such as Biona’s – contain wheat flour, and popular products found in health stores – such as Panda Licorice and RJ’s Natural Licorice – are also gluten-containing.

 Orgran Molasses Licorice.
 Uses soy flour instead of wheat flour, and is GF, milk free and egg free, but seems low in actual liquorice (0.5%).
 Available from Goodness Direct (UK), iHerb (US) and, internationally, via Amazon.

 Fini Liquorice Blacks.
-I came across this tasty Spanish brand at the NOPE event in April, and very much enjoyed their sweets.
-The products contain none of the 14 allergens, and no ‘may contain’ warnings are on pack either.
+These tasty products contain none of the 14 allergens, and no ‘may contain’ warnings are on pack either.
 Liquorice extract content not provided, but may also be quite low.
 Distribution and availability does not presently seem wide, but they’re on Amazon, and in the UK sold by Real Foods.

 Black Liquorice Company’s Gluten Free Soft Eating Liquorice.
 Uses cornmeal in place of wheat.
 Exclusive to the company, and in their own branded bags, but note the precautionary allergen warnings if you have sensitivities to foods other than gluten-containing grains.
 Find it here.

 Lakrids.
 Imaginative, luxury and handmade liquorice products from Scandinavia, which contain a much more generous proportion of liquorice (typically around 6%, and raw) than many other sweet products on the market.
 Use rice flour in place of wheat flour, and confirmed gluten free.
 You can order them from their own site here.
 In the UK, some products are stocked by Harvey Nichols, Selfridges, and Skandium.
 In the US, Chelsea Market Baskets have a decent selection.